Duality and Socle Generators for Residual Intersections: Proofs of the duality theorems from Section

 It remains to show that $(\beta\alpha)\otimes_{R}\Rbar$ is an isomorphism.
-The ideal $\Ibar$ satisfies the ``Standard Hypothesis'' by items (1) and (2), and the ``Standard Hypothesis'' is the same as the ``Strong Hypothesis'' in this case because $\dim \Rbar = s$.
+The ideal $\Ibar$ satisfies the Standard Hypothesis by items (1) and (2).
+Since $s =\dim \Rbar$, the Standard Hypothesis is the same as the Strong Hypothesis in this case.
+The ideal $\Kbar$ has codimension $s$ and is contained in $\Jbar:\Ibar$, hence $\Jbar:\Ibar$ is an $s$-residual intersection.
 Arguing as above, there are maps

-induced by $m(\Ibar,u,t)$ and $n(\Ibar,t)$.
+induced by $m(\Ibar,u,t)$ and $\mu_{t}$.
 By assumption, $\abar$ is an isomorphism.
-Moreover, since $\Ibar$ satisfies the ``Strong Hypothesis'', $\bbar$ is an isomorphism by Lemma~\ref{canonical comparison}.
+Moreover, since $\Ibar$ satisfies the Strong Hypothesis, $\bbar$ is an isomorphism by Theorem~\ref{mu definition}.